Why is Legal Writing so Difficult? Those in Law Wonder, How Can I Improve My Legal Writing Skills, and Quickly?

 Colloquial Expressions or Slang Particularly in Verb Choice

-When drafters write using colloquial expressions or slang particularly in verb choice, the reader believes that the drafter is a poor writer.
+When drafters write using colloquial expressions or slang, particularly in verb choice, the reader believes that the drafter is a poor writer.
 Drafters should double-check their verb choice before submitting a document.
 Writers can also consult a thesaurus.
 It is clear then that drafters should avoid using colloquial expressions.
 When the drafter uses a more specific verb, the sentence is precise and is more formal.
 After all, legal and expository writing are both formal writing practices.

 Examples of colloquial expressions